There’s a clear link between staff satisfaction and business success, says Sarah Patten. Here’s how to maximise both

 Although it sounds counterintuitive, long hours are another huge hindrance to productivity.
 And in many modern professions, overtime has become an embedded part of company culture.

 If you’d like to increase workplace morale, consider breaking the mould.
 Encourage staff to leave on time, and make it clear that there is no need for them to work beyond their contracted hours.
 Lead by example, too: if managers and senior employees leave work on time, it sets the tone for the rest of the workforce.

 A sure fire way to make your employees feel valued is to treat them as people first, and employees second.

-As Sales Manager, Donna West points out, “At its most basic level, this can be as simple as remembering people’s names, and showing an interest in their lives.
+As Business Manager, Bridie James points out, “At its most basic level, this can be as simple as remembering people’s names, and showing an interest in their lives.
 To take this a step further, you could organise social events outside of the office, and involve employees’ families.”

 7. Encourage personal development